Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Disable-AzAdvisorRecommendation.md

 ```

 ## DESCRIPTION
-Create suppression for recomendation, this enables a particular recommendation to be postponed for a specific duration or infinitely.
+Creates a suppression for recomendation(s), this enables a particular recommendation to be postponed for a specific duration or infinitely.

 ## EXAMPLES